-ID Standard Class Interpretive Guidance Score/Findings/Comments American Board of Medical Specialties (ABMS)-certified or eligible medical specialists who perform surgical procedures within the accredited facility may perform only those surgical procedures delineated in their ABMS board certification and/or covered by American Medical Association (AMA) Core Principle #7.
-Americal Osteopathic Association (AOA) certified or eligible physicians who perform surgical procedures within the accredited facility may perform only those surgical procedures delineated in their AOA board certification and/or covered by AMA Core Principle #7.
+ID Standard Class Interpretive Guidance Score/Findings/Comments Interview staff Review personnel files for related documentation.
+Review leadership and credentialing and privileging meeting minutes.
+11-C-10 American Board of Medical Specialties (ABMS)-certified or eligible medical specialists who perform surgical procedures within the accredited facility may perform only those surgical procedures delineated in their ABMS board certification and/or covered by American Medical Association (AMA) Core Principle #7.
+American Osteopathic Association (AOA) certified or eligible physicians who perform surgical procedures within the accredited facility may perform only those surgical procedures delineated in their AOA board certification and/or covered by AMA Core Principle #7.
 Podiatrists certified or eligible for certification who perform surgical procedures with accredited facilities may perform only those surgical procedures delineated in their ABFAS board certification and/or covered by AMA Core Principle #7.
 The AMA Core Principle #7 (from AMA resolution dated April, 2003): AMA Core Principal #7-Physicians performing office-based surgery must be currently board certified/qualified by one of the boards recognized by the American Board of Medical Specialties, American Osteopathic Association, or a board with equivalent standards approved by the state medical board.
 The surgery must be one that is generally recognized by that certifying board as falling within the scope of training and practice of the physician providing the care.
-B C Interpretive Guidance: The principles in this standard apply to both ABMS certified and eligible physicians.
+A B C Interpretive Guidance: The principles in this standard apply to both ABMS certified and eligible physicians.
 Evaluating Compliance: Interview staff.
 Review personnel files for related documentation.
 Are physicians performing surgical procedures consistent with the privileges granted?
-Review leadership and credentialing and privileging meeting minutes.
-AMA Code of Ethics https://code-medical-ethics.ama-assn.org/principles □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of non-compliance, comments or notes here.
+Review leadership and credentialing and privileging meeting minutes. □ Compliant □ Deficient □ Not Applicable □ Corrected Onsite Enter observations of noncompliance, comments or notes here.